vtexdocs/help-center-content/docs/tutorials/en/what-is-a-brand.md

 ---
-title: What is a Brand?
+title: 'What is a Brand?'
 id: QU07yhHoaWcEYseEucOQW
 status: PUBLISHED
 createdAt: 2018-01-25T21:48:56.054Z